golang/website/go.dev/content/solutions/cloud/index.md

 Go makes it very easy to scale as a company.
 This is very important because, as our engineering team grows, each service can be managed by a different unit.
 {{< /pullquote >}}

 Service developers often make a tradeoff between development cycle time and server performance.
-Go's helps reduce the need to make this tradeoff, with its fast build times that enable iterative development, lower memory and CPU utilization, making servers built with Go cheaper to run in pay-as-you-go deployments.
+Go helps reduce the need to make this tradeoff, with its fast build times that enable iterative development, lower memory and CPU utilization.
+Servers built with Go experience instant start up times and are cheaper to run in pay-as-you-go and serverless deployments.

-Go addresses many challenges developers face with the modern cloud, delivering standard idiomatic APIs, out-of-the-box support for multiple cloud environments (including on-prem), and a great balance between speed and efficiency - granting engineering teams the power to choose and the power to move.
+Go addresses many challenges developers face with the modern cloud, delivering standard idiomatic APIs, and built in concurrency to take advantage of multicore processors.
+Go's low-latency and "no knob" tuning make Go a great balance between performance and productivity - granting engineering teams the power to choose and the power to move.

 ## Featured Go users & projects

 {{% mediaList %}}
     {{% mediaListBox img-src="/images/logos/google-cloud.svg" img-alt="Google Cloud Logo" title="" align=top %}}
 Google Cloud is built on Go.
 Many critical cloud projects used across the industry like [Kubernetes](https://kubernetes.io/), [Istio](https://istio.io/) and [gVisor](https://gvisor.dev/) were created in Go at Google Cloud.
-Go is fully supported on [Google Cloud](https://cloud.google.com) across all APIs and runtimes including serverless [App Engine](https://cloud.google.com/appengine/) and [Google Cloud Functions](https://cloud.google.com/functions/).
+Go is fully supported on [Google Cloud](https://cloud.google.com) across all APIs and runtimes including serverless [App Engine](https://cloud.google.com/appengine/), [Knative](https://cloud.google.com/knative/), [Cloud Run](https://cloud.google.com/run/), and [Google Cloud Functions](https://cloud.google.com/functions/).
     {{% /mediaListBox %}}
     {{% mediaListBox img-src="/images/logos/capital-one.svg" img-alt="Capital One Logo" title="" align=top %}}
 Capital One uses Go to power the [Credit Offers API, a critical service](https://medium.com/capital-one-tech/a-serverless-and-go-journey-credit-offers-api-74ef1f9fde7f).
 The engineering team is also building their serverless architecture with Go, citing Go's speed and simplicity, and mentioning that "[they] didn't want to go serverless without Go."